UKPLab/arxiv2024-constrained-ctest-generation/README.md

 # Constrained C-Test Generation via Mixed-Integer Programming

-This repository includes the code for generating C-Tests with Mixed-Integer Programming.
+This repository includes the code for generating C-Tests with Mixed-Integer Programming (click [here](https://arxiv.org/abs/2404.08821) for the paper).
 The implementation includes our feature extraction pipeline, various gap difficulty prediction models, the C-Test generation code, and our user study interface.
 Our research data described here can be found at [tu datalib](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/4205).

 > **Abstract:** This work proposes a novel method to generate C-Tests; a deviated form of cloze tests (a gap filling exercise) where only the last part of a word is turned into a gap.
 In contrast to previous works that only consider varying the gap size or gap placement to achieve locally optimal solutions, we propose a mixed-integer programming (MIP) approach.
 This allows us to consider gap size and placement simultaneously, achieving globally optimal solutions and to directly integrate state-of-the-art models for gap difficulty prediction into the optimization problem.
 A user study with 40 participants across four C-Tests generation strategies (including GPT-4) shows that our approach (*MIP*) significantly outperforms two of the baseline strategies (based on gap placement and GPT-4); and performs on-par with the third (based on gap size).
 Our analysis shows that GPT-4 still struggles to fulfill explicit constraints during generation and that *MIP* produces C-Tests that correlate best with the perceived difficulty.
 We publish our code, model, and collected data consisting of 32 English C-Tests with 20 gaps each (3,200 in total) under an open source license.